ModyQyW/fabric/README.md

 git config --global init.defaultBranch main
 ```

-For SSH keys, check [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), which also works for other git systems like [GitLab](https://gitlab.com/) and [Gitee](https://gitee.com/).
+For SSH keys, check [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), which also works for other git systems like [GitLab](https://gitlab.com/).

 A `.gitignore` example [here](./.gitignore).